huggingface/blog/researcher-dataset-sharing.md

 thumbnail: /blog/assets/researcher-dataset-sharing/thumbnail.png
 authors:
 - user: davanstrien
+- user: cfahlgren1
+- user: lhoestq
 ---

-# Creating open machine learning datasets?
-Share them on the Hugging Face Hub!

 ## Who is this blog post for?

 Are you a researcher doing data-intensive research or using machine learning as a research tool?
 As part of this research, you have likely created datasets for training and evaluating machine learning models, and like many researchers, you may be sharing these datasets via Google Drive, OneDrive, or your own personal server.
-In this post, we’ll outline why you might want to consider sharing these datasets on the Hugging Face Hub instead.
+In this post, we’ll outline why Hugging Face Hub is the best place on the internet to host open datasets.

-This post outlines:

-- Why researchers should openly share their data (feel free to skip this section if you are already convinced about this!)
-- What the Hugging Face Hub offers for researchers who want to share their datasets.
-- Resources for getting started with sharing your datasets on the Hugging Face Hub.
+Many of the world's leading research institutions and companies such as Meta, Google, OpenAI, and THUDM are using the Hugging Face Hub to host their datasets.
+By hosting a dataset on the Hugging Face Hub, you instantly get access to many features that can maximize the impact of your dataset:

+- Generous Limits
+- Dataset Viewer
+- Third Party Library Support
+- SQL Console
+- Access Controls
+- Reach and Visibility

 ## Why share your data?